 - the statutes that deal with Implied Consent;

 - the requirements for a voluntary blood draw;

 - the requirements for a mandatory blood draw; and

 - the definition of serious bodily injury

-The arresting officer should submit the following items in a blood case:
+The arresting officer is trained to submit the following items in a blood case:

 - The Citation